TGF-beta Superfamily | Osteoinduction | Smad Signaling | Clinical Applications

 - Higher complication rates

-- Faster union times
+- Faster union and wound healing

 - 75-85% union rate